mhvk/baseband/docs/baseband/mark5b/index.rst

     array([-3.316505, -1.      ,  1.      ], dtype=float32)
     >>> fh.close()

-For a full list of parameters that can be passed to `~baseband.mark5b.open` in stream mode, see its API entry.

 When writing to file, we again need to pass in ``sample_rate`` and ``nchan``, though time can either be passed explicitly or inferred from the header::